-MBL and its U.S. subsidiary, Macquarie Energy LLC ("MELLC"), are provisionally registered as swap dealers with the CFTC.
+MBL is provisionally registered as a swap dealer with the CFTC.
 Macquarie Futures USA LLC ("MFUSA") is registered as a futures commission merchant with the CFTC.
-As CFTC registrants, MELLC, MBL and MFUSA are subject to comprehensive regulatory oversight by the CFTC.
-In addition, MBL is expected to register as a security-based swap dealer with the SEC once registration becomes required on November 1, 2021.
-MELLC is expected to de-register as a swap dealer as of May 28, 2021, after which MELLC will no longer be subject to the swap dealer requirements of the CFTC.
+As CFTC registrants, MBL and MFUSA are subject to comprehensive regulatory oversight by the CFTC.
+In addition, MBL is registered as a security-based swap dealer with the SEC.
+The CFTC and SEC continue to propose significant new or revised regulatory requirements which, if adopted, may have effects across the transaction lifecycle and apply to MBL and its subsidiaries.

+As part of its swap dealer and security-based swap dealer obligations, MBL is subject to the FRB's capital regulations, as well as the FRB's initial and variation margin requirements for uncleared swaps and security-based swaps.
+MBL is also subject to additional margin requirements imposed by APRA and regulators in the European Union and the United Kingdom.

+MBL's and MFUSA's businesses have been and will continue to be affected by a variety of regulations under the U.S. Commodity Exchange Act, as amended, and CFTC regulations including, but not limited to, mandatory trade execution and clearing requirements for certain classes of derivatives, reporting obligations (including amended swap reporting requirements that take effect in May 2022), recordkeeping, business conduct requirements, prohibitions on market manipulation and disruptive trading, prohibitions on the use of certain nonpublic information, treatment of separate accounts by futures commission merchants, registration and heightened supervision of MBL as a swap dealer, and more stringent and extensive position limits and aggregation requirements on derivatives on certain physical commodities.
 Pursuant to the CFTC's Comparability Determinations for Australia, MBL's compliance with provisions and requirements under the applicable Australian regulatory regimes is sufficient to meet some CFTC swap dealer requirements to which MBL would otherwise be subject.
-As part of its swap dealer obligations, MBL is subject to the FRB's capital and margin regulations.
-MELLC, however, is subject to the CFTC's capital and margin regulations as a swap dealer.
-The CFTC's capital rules for swap dealers became effective on November 16, 2020 and have a compliance date of October 6, 2021.
-MBL became subject to the FRB's variation margin requirements for uncleared swaps and security-based swaps in 2017, and MELLC concurrently became subject to the CFTC's variation margin requirements for uncleared swaps.
-MBL will further be subject to the FRB's initial margin requirements and MELLC subject to the CFTC's initial margin requirements.
-While MBL is subject to additional margin requirements in other jurisdictions, MELLC is only subject to CFTC margin requirements.

-MBL and MELLC's businesses have been or will be affected by a variety of regulations under the U.S. Commodity Exchange Act, as amended, and CFTC regulations including, but not limited to, stricter capital and margin requirements, mandatory trade execution and clearing requirements for certain classes of derivatives, reporting obligations (including amended swap reporting requirements that take effect in May 2022), business conduct requirements, registration and heightened supervision of MBL and MELLC as swap dealers, and more stringent and extensive position limits and aggregation requirements on derivatives on certain physical commodities.
+Together, these requirements will impact MBL and MFUSA as a direct market participant that transacts in derivatives, in the case of MBL, and as an intermediary that provides access to the derivatives markets for others, in the case of MFUSA.
 The SEC has jurisdiction over transactions in security-based swaps, which generally include swaps on a single security or a narrow-based index of securities or on a single loan and credit default swaps on a single issuer or issuers of securities in a narrow-based security index.
-The SEC has adopted regulations requiring, among other things, registration of security-based swap dealers and compliance with regulations on business conduct, recordkeeping and reporting and other matters.
-Compliance with regulations governing security-based swaps will begin to be required in the fourth quarter of calendar year 2021, and registration as a security-based swap dealer will be required for certain market participants starting on November 1, 2021.
-MBL is expected to register as a security-based swap dealer with the SEC by such date.
-Therefore, the registration and compliance obligations will likely result in increased costs with respect to MBL's security-based swaps business.
+The SEC has adopted regulations requiring, among other things, registration of security-based swap dealers and compliance with regulations on business conduct, trade reporting, recordkeeping, financial reporting and other matters.
+Security-based swaps, because they are securities, are subject to the general anti-fraud and anti-manipulation provisions of the U.S. federal securities laws.
+MBL is registered as a security-based swap dealer with the SEC and is required to comply with the SEC's regulations governing security-based swap dealers and security-based swaps.
+These registration and compliance obligations will likely result in increased costs with respect to MBL's security-based swaps business.